 This medium-level planning function involves layout planning and the subdivision of larger tracts of land.
 It paves the way for activating projects in future by planning, budgeting and implementing bulk infrastructure works.
-Two such efforts will be undertaken in the coming year in the form of Macassar and Darwin Road.
-These will be followed by detailed project planning and, eventually, the building of housing opportunities.
+Two such efforts will be undertaken in the coming year at Macassar and Darwin Roads.
+These will be followed by detailed project planning and eventually the building of housing opportunities.